Mun-Min/Java_OOP/Projects_01/Name_to_Initials/README.md

 Write a public static method named getInitials:

-* getInitials will take a single argument of type String and will return a String.
+* getInitials will take a single argument of type String and will return a String

-* When called, and passed a name, this method must compute and return a String value with the initials for the given name.
+* When called, and passed a name, this method must compute and return a String value with the initials for the given name

 ### Example Output